juvanthomas/com.imageAnalysis/README.md

 ## How to Run the Project Locally
+Make a virtual environment and

-First, clone the repository to your local machine:
+Clone the repository to your local machine:

 ```bash
 git clone https://github.com/juvanthomas/com.imageanalysis.git